danielrichman/postgres-proxy/README.md

 error response, exactly what the client was expecting in response to its startup message.
 So we switch to passing bytes back and forth without inspecting the response to the injected password.

+Since we only need to implement a couple message types of the PostgreSQL and netlink protocols, neither are particularly well abstracted, it's just a single file with the one-off bits required.
+Good luck.